keymetrics/doc-pm2/en/plus/integration/now.md

-!> Now.sh is actually not supported by pm2
+ Now.sh is actually not supported by pm2
+{: .warn}

 # Monitor your Node.js app in Now.sh